There are two main types of acute leukaemia, myeloid and lymphoblastic. Lymphoblastic leukaemia can also be called lymphocytic leukaemia.

 Your doctor looks at your leukaemia cells under a microscope to find out which group your leukaemia is in.

 Your doctor also does tests for:

-- proteins that some types of leukaemia cells make, these are called immunophenotyping tests
+- proteins that some types of leukaemia cells make (immunophenotyping tests)

-- chromosome changes in the leukaemia cells, these are called cytogenetic tests
+- chromosome changes in the leukaemia cells (cytogenetic tests)

 World Health Organisation (WHO) system

 Doctors mostly use the World Health Organisation (WHO) system.
-It's based on the type of lymphocyte (white blood cell) that has become cancerous.
+It's based on the type of lymphocyte (white blood cell) that has become cancerous and the characteristics the cell has.
 This system helps your doctors to plan treatment and predict how well the treatment will work.
-There are three different subtypes:
+There are 3 different subtypes:

 - pre (precursor) B cell ALL, this is the most common type in adults